OECDSTD/sdmx-matrix-generator/README.md

 To improve the tool, please request it by raising an issue and/or fork the repository and make the improvement yourself :)

-Step-by-step guide
-	Please see the "How to use" worksheet of the generator tool
+Step-by-step guide: See the link above to the full User Guide.

 David Barraclough